cozy/cozy-stack/doc/architecture.md

 Cozy is a personal platform as a service with a focus on data.
 Cozy can be seen as 4 layers, from inside to outside:

-1. A place to keep your personal data
+1. A place to keep your personal data.
-2. A core API to handle the data
+2. A core API to handle the data.
-3. Your web apps, and also the mobile & desktop clients
+3. Your web apps, and also the mobile & desktop clients.
-4. A coherent User Experience
+4. A coherent User Experience.

 It's also a set of values: Simple, Versatile, Yours.
 These values mean a lot for Cozy in all aspects.
-From an architectural point, it declines to:
+From an architectural point of view, it declines to:

 - Simple to deploy and understand, not built as a galaxy of optimized microservices managed by kubernetes that only experts can debug.